io-fault/python/time/documentation/usage.rst

 functionality than the builtin the :py:class:`range` iterator, regarding integers, but they have similar purposes.

-Arbitrary ranges in rhythm are either a pair of :py:class:`rhythm.abstract.Point` instances, or a pair of :py:class:`rhythm.abstract.Measure` instances.
+Arbitrary ranges in rhythm are either a pair of :py:class:`.rhythm.abstract.Point` instances, or a pair of :py:class:`.rhythm.abstract.Measure` instances.
 Mixing points and measures in ranges is not necessary as such cases can be easily normalized into a homogenous pair.